-If you’re making a lot for different people, then you can use different decorative touches and customised recipe cards.
+If you’re making a lot for different people, then you can use different decorative touches and customized recipe cards.
 This will surprise and delight your loved ones.

 I’m not going to tell you exactly how to do this part- let your creativity loose. personally, I wanted quite a rustic, natural ‘homemade’ look.
 I included hessian material with twine and a recycled brown recipe card.

-In terms of your recipe card- again, you have various options.
-Some people like to print a design out onto card, and some do theirs handwritten on bought tags.
-For an even more sustainable version, then you can use leftover card or materials from your home.
+In terms of your recipe card – again, you have various options.
+Some people like to print a design out onto a card, and some do theirs handwritten on bought tags.
+For an even more sustainable version, then you can use leftover cards or materials from your home.

 In fact, this mason jar Christmas gift is a wonderful option for a sustainable gift giver.
 You can save up the jars throughout the year and use sustainable decorations such as recycled paper/card and materials.
 You can even use materials from old clothes otherwise destined for the bin, to make the ribbon and topper.